PoSIG Admission Requirements

 Which institution will issue my PoSIG diploma?

-The Joint Master’s Programme in Political Science – Integration and Governance (PoSIG) represents a shared academic ambition and cooperation of the EuroPS consortium.
-The implementation of this curriculum is regulated by an institutional agreement signed by the EuroPS partner institutions.
+The Joint Master's Program in Political Science – Integration and Governance (PoSIG) represents a shared academic ambition and cooperation of the PoSIG consortium.
+The implementation of this curriculum is regulated by an institutional agreement signed by the PoSIG partner institutions.

 What is the Coordinators’ Board?

-The Coordinators’ Board is composed of the Executive Director and all other local coordinators from each partner institution from the European Union and Western Balkans.
-It is in charge of the management of this master programme.
+The Coordinators' Board is comprised of the Executive Director and all other local coordinators from each partner institution in the European Union and Western Balkans.
+The Coordinators' Board is responsible for the management of this master program.

 How to apply